oracle/terraform-provider-oci/website/docs/r/core_virtual_circuit.html.markdown

 * `ip_mtu` - (Optional) (Updatable) The layer 3 IP MTU to use with this virtual circuit.
 * `is_bfd_enabled` - (Optional) (Updatable) Set to `true` to enable BFD for IPv4 BGP peering, or set to `false` to disable BFD.
 If this is not set, the default is `false`.
 * `is_transport_mode` - (Optional) (Updatable) Set to `true` for the virtual circuit to carry only encrypted traffic, or set to `false` for the virtual circuit to carry unencrypted traffic.
 If this is not set, the default is `false`.
+* `provider_remote_region` - (Optional) The OCI's FastConnect MultiCloud Provider/Partner remote region name associated with the Oracle Cloud Infrastructure region.
+To get the list of associated provider remote region use the ListProviderRemoteRegions operation
 * `provider_service_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the service offered by the provider (if you're connecting via a provider).
 To get a list of the available service offerings, see [ListFastConnectProviderServices](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/FastConnectProviderService/ListFastConnectProviderServices).
 * `provider_service_key_name` - (Optional) (Updatable) The service key name or activation key offered by the provider (if the customer is connecting via a provider).
 * `public_prefixes` - (Optional) (Updatable) For a public virtual circuit.
 The public IP prefixes (CIDRs) the customer wants to advertise across the connection.
 	* `cidr_block` - (Required) (Updatable) An individual public IP prefix (CIDR) to add to the public virtual circuit.
 All prefix sizes are allowed.
 * `region` - (Optional) The Oracle Cloud Infrastructure region where this virtual circuit is located.
 Example: `phx`
+* `remote_account_id` - (Optional) Customer's account on Provider/Partner cloud (AWS, GCP or any other)
 * `routing_policy` - (Optional) (Updatable) The routing policy sets how routing information about the Oracle cloud is shared over a public virtual circuit.
 Policies available are: `ORACLE_SERVICE_NETWORK`, `REGIONAL`, `MARKET_LEVEL`, and `GLOBAL`.
 See [Route Filtering](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/routingonprem.htm#route_filtering) for details.
 By default, routing information is shared for all routes in the same market.
 * `traffic_mode` - (Optional) (Updatable) The traffic mode to be set with this Virtual Circuit.
 This controls whether the traffic is to be drained for the associated Virtual Circuit or not.
 * `type` - (Required) The type of IP addresses used in this virtual circuit.
 PRIVATE means [RFC 1918](https://tools.ietf.org/html/rfc1918) addresses (10.0.0.0/8, 172.16/12, and 192.168/16).